Global Science and Technology Program

 Expand your horizons and your skills

 The program can help participants develop the skills to be successful in an increasingly global society.
-Benefits for participants could include:
+Benefits participants may gain from the program include:

 - Develop the ability to meet challenges, problem solve and work with staff and students from diverse backgrounds

 - Develop knowledge of global and cultural issues and develop context around your chosen field of study

 - Gain cultural understanding and skills that can contribute to your employability